-The classical image of how the future of humanity will look one day almost always encapsulate the ‘human-machine’ combination.
-The futuristic humans with their robot-looking bodies and outfits have a rich history in transhumanism, where powerful artificial intelligence merges with the human brain in a cyborg kind of body.
-Cyborg fashion ensues.
+Futuristic humans with robot-looking bodies and super intelligent outfits find a rich history in transhumanism.
+There, powerful artificial intelligence merges with one’s human brain in a cyborg kind of body.
+And this is how, cyborg fashion ensues.

-However, recent research shows there might be a less painful alternative path to the human-cyborg fashion.
-It seems to be a way that reconnects the mother nature with our biological construct.
+However, recent research shows there might be a less painful alternative path to the human-cyborg fashion, by reconnecting the mother nature with our biological construct.

-It is a return to the origins, if you like.
-A path that re-employs biological processes and organisms whenever possible, to merge the human body with bio-based fashion in beautiful symbiotic ways.
+A return to our origins if you like.
+A path that re-employs biological processes and organisms whenever possible, to merge the human body with bio-based fashion elements, in beautiful symbiotic ways.

 Fashion Biomimicry – Beyond The Human Senses